PowerDNS/pdns/regression-tests/README.md

 Caveats
 -------

-Optional features of the DNS standard can cause a difference to arrise.
+Optional features of the DNS standard can cause a difference to arise.
 For example, "Bind 8" appears to fail on nearly all our tests, whereas it is in compliance (except for one case).